CS3398-Gorns-Transformers/CS3398-Gorns-F2019/README.md

 *

 ## Status
-Project is: _In Progress_ - We are in the begining states of app development focusing mainly on front end development until we have a product to test against a back end.
+Project is: _In Progress_ - We are in the final states of app development focusing now on both front and back end development.

 * ![status](https://img.shields.io/badge/Paxton's-Status-blue) : Completed rough UI
 * ![nextsteps](https://img.shields.io/badge/Paxton's-Next%20Steps-brightgreen) : Working on backend for water level UI